Trade union strike: HMSI, Bajaj Auto, component makers affected

 At Bajaj Auto's Chakan plant in Maharashtra, there was a complete shut down and no production took place, said a union leader of the company.
 In the auto belt of Pimpri-Chinchwad, Chakan, Hinjewadi, Talegaon and Nagar Road, there was partial strike.

 Production was also normal at Tata and Mahindra's plants in Chakan in Pune, worker sources said.
-Similarly, workers and officials at Maruti Suzuki, Hero MotoCorp, Honda Cars India confirmed that production was on normally at their respective plants and the strike had no impact.
+Similarly, workers and officials at Maruti Suzuki India (MSI), Hero MotoCorp, Honda Cars India confirmed that normal production was on at their respective plants and the strike had no impact.

+"Operations and attendance at all our plants is normal," a MSI spokesperson said when contacted over the issue.
+The passenger vehicle market leader currently has a production capacity of 15.5 lakh units per annum across its two plants at Gurgaon and Manesar.
+Besides, Suzuki's Gujarat-based plant has an installed capacity of 5 lakh units.

 In Tamil Nadu, trade union sources in Sriperumbudur-Oragadam industrial belt, which is home to several auto-companies, said around 3,000 employees belonging to various multinational companies joined the dawn-to-dusk strike on Wednesday.
 "Some employees of few companies have joined the strike.
 But some workers employed in Hyundai Motor India and some other multinational companies have taken leave to participate in the strike.
 It is not a paid leave for them, they have come for participation despite a loss of pay", union sources told PTI.